navanodonavan/MSAAI510FinalProjectGroup4/README.md

 ## Installation

-Launch Jupyter notebook and open the `FinalProjectSection5 - Team4.ipynb` file(s) from this repository.
+Launch Jupyter notebook and open the `Final Project Section5 - Team4.ipynb` file(s) from this repository.

 ## Required libraries to be installed including: